HowProgrammingWorks/SelfAssessment/Skills/Async.md

   - callbacks compose
   - async compose
 - Async abstractions interfaces
-  - EventEmitter
+  - EventEmitter 🖐️ used
-  - Observable/Observer
+  - Observable/Observer 🖐️ used
-  - Readable
+  - Readable 🖐️ used
-  - Writable
+  - Writable 🖐️ used
   - Transform
-  - Async Pool
+  - Async Pool 🖐️ used
-  - Async Queue
+  - Async Queue 🖐️ used
   - Async Collector
   - Semaphore
-  - Mutex
+  - Mutex 🖐️ used
   - Spin Lock
 - JavaScript & Node.js specific
   - Timers